Workaholics Episode 3.7: Bodybuilders for the Lord turn out to be gay, so the guys try to help. With Kali cock

 More after the break

-Tommy Nelson and Friends: Lots of gay-subtext roles, some dicks and butts, but no gay porn
+Tommy Nelson and Friends: Lots of gay-subtext roles, lots of smoking, but no gay porn

 He has guest starred on The Righteous Gemstones, FBI, Better Call Saul, and Blindspot.